 When your income is less than $54,869

 Repayments aren’t compulsory, but if you win the lotto, you should consider repaying it because your loan will continue to be indexed every year.
-Again, this income figure may change in the near future.

 TIP: You can make voluntary repayments whenever you like through the Australian Tax Office (a good idea is to create an online account linked to your MyGov account so you can keep tabs on your HECS balance, make payments via BPAY and lots more).